nhooyr/ddnsd/README.md

-# goDDNS
+# ddnsd
-DDNS client written in go!!
+DDNS daemon/client written in go!!

 ONLY FOR NAMECHEAP AT THE MOMOENT BUT VERY EASY TO EXTEND.